 We depend on The Coca-Cola Company to renew our bottler agreements, which are subject to termination by The Coca-Cola Company in the event we default or upon expiration of their respective terms.
-We currently are party to four bottler agreements: one agreement for Chile, which is currently under renewal, one agreement for Brazil, which expires in October 2027, one agreement for Argentina, which expires in September 2027, and one agreement for Paraguay, which expired in March 2023 and is currently under renewal.
+We currently are party to four bottler agreements: one agreement for Chile, which expires in December 2024, one agreement for Brazil, which expires in October 2027, one agreement for Argentina, which expires in September 2027, and one agreement for Paraguay, which expires in March 2028.
 We cannot provide any assurance that our bottler agreements will be maintained or renewed upon their termination.
 Even if they are renewed, we cannot provide any assurance that renewal will be granted on the same terms as those currently in effect.
 Termination, non-extension or non-renewal of any of our bottler agreements would prevent us from selling Coca-Cola trademark beverages in the affected territory, which would have a material adverse effect on our business, financial condition and results of operation.